Zebra wood is mainly used as a wood veneer. Other than that, it is a popular material in making furniture, tool handles, boatbuilding, and panels.

 Zebrawood has significantly high toughness, density, and strength.

-Therefore, basically Zebrawood able to use for many different woodworking applications with excellent dimensional stability.
+Therefore, basically, Zebrawood can be used for many different woodworking applications with excellent dimensional stability.

 Zebrawood has a Janka hardness rating of 1,830 lbf (8,160 N) which is a stunning hardness value compared to many other kinds of wood on the planet.